chef/chef-web-docs/content/api_chef_server.md

 The `GET` method is used to retrieve the universe data.

 This method has no parameters.
+This method has no request body.

 **Request**